About Us

 Michael

-My stepson is a great kid with a big heart, and he is a quick study for playing hockey or video games, but reading just doesn't come easy.
-The local schools he has attended have been caring places, providing an individualized education plan and some programming modifications and accommodations, but it hasn't helped improve his reading - at least not much.
+My stepson was a quick study for playing hockey or video games, but reading didn't come easy.
+The local schools he attended growing up were caring places, providing individualized education plans and some programming modifications and accommodations, but they didn't help improve his reading - at least not much.

 Falling Through the Cracks